|

 The history of Suntory began in Osaka in 1899.
 The founder, Shinjiro Torii (鳥井信治郎He opened a small liquor store called Torii Shoten and sold imported wine.
 Although Western alcoholic beverages were unfamiliar in Japan at the time, Torii was convinced that Western culture would gradually permeate Japan.
 In 1907, he launched Akadama Port wine, achieving great success, and based on this success, he began to dream bigger dreams.

 Torii's dream was to make authentic whisky in Japan.
 Rather than simply imitating Scottish whisky, he sought to create a unique whisky suited to Japan's nature and the Japanese palate.
-Despite the dissuasion of those around him, he invested his entire fortune to build Japan's first malt whisky distillery in Yamazaki, on the outskirts of Kyoto, in 1923.
-Located at the confluence of three rivers, this site offered an ideal environment for whisky aging due to its high humidity and abundance of high-quality water.
+Despite the dissuasion of those around him, he invested his entire fortune to establish Japan's first malt whisky in Yamazaki, on the outskirts of Kyoto, in 1923.
+Whiskey A distillery was built.
+This location is where three rivers meet, and because the humidity is high and good water is abundant, Whiskey It was an ideal environment for aging.

 The reason Yamazaki was selected as the site for the distillery was the quality of the water.
 This region is the birthplace of the Japanese tea ceremony and a historical site where Sen no Rikyu built his tea room.
 The water used for distillation is soft water with a neutral pH, providing optimal conditions for fermentation and aging.